-Board of Trustees November 28, 2018 Page 2 of 4
+Board of Trustees October 21, 2019 Page 2 of 4

 The UAAL as of June 30, 2016, as restated in the "Final Risk Sharing Valuation Study as of June 30, 2016" (RSVS Study), which was dated September 28, 2017, is the initial base and is amortized over a closed 30-year period beginning FY2018.
 Each future valuation will establish either a liability gain layer or a liability loss layer.
 These layers will represent unexpected increases/decreases in the unfunded actuarial accrued liability (after subtracting out any remaining Legacy Liability or any remaining prior years' liability layers).
 New loss bases will be amortized over a 30-year period, while new gain bases will be amortized over the remaining amortization period as of one year after the valuation date of the largest remaining loss base (will typically be the initial RSVS base).
 The amortization of all bases will begin one year after the valuation date using a level percentage of payroll amortization method.
-Note that in the prior valuation, the AVA was increased by the present value of an expected \$750 million in Pension Obligation Bonds (POB), discounted from January 1, 2018 at 7.00%.
-The proceeds from the POB issuance are reflected in the employer contribution for the year ending June 30, 2018, so the beginning of year actuarial value of assets has been adjusted in the calculations in tables 10 through 12 of Section IV to exclude the adjustment made in the prior valuation.

-Gains from assets returning 9.46% on an AVA basis compared to the 7.00% assumed were largely offset by payroll growth lower than assumed, an upcoming cost of living adjustment (COLA) greater than assumed, and a liability loss due to several factors including fewer retiree deaths than expected.
+Gains from assets returning 9.07% on an AVA basis compared to the 7.00% assumed were complemented by a liability gain, which was driven primarily by fewer retirements than expected.
 Note that the calculation of the COLA (return on AVA less 5.0% with a minimum of 0.0% and max of 4.0%) means that gains due to asset performance will necessarily result in liability losses due to COLAs being greater than assumed, while asset losses will result in liability gains from COLAs being less than assumed.
 The impact of the COLAs being different than assumed will be larger in magnitude once the Plan is outside the three-year COLA holiday.
 Please see Table 6 under Section IV of our Report for a detailed analysis of the change in the estimated City contribution rate from the prior year to this year.

 The contribution rate is determined using an actuarial value of assets rather than market value.
 The actuarial value of assets recognizes 20% of the difference (typically referred to as "five year smoothing") between the market value of assets and the expected actuarial value of assets, based upon the assumed valuation rate of return of 7.00% per annum.
-There are currently \$357.8 million in asset gains being deferred that will be recognized in the future and will provide some help with improvement in the funded status absent future asset losses.
+There are currently \$239.7 million in asset gains being deferred that will be recognized in the future and will provide some help with improvement in the funded status absent future asset losses.